teaguecnelson/sixpeak/README.txt

 ##Code Quality
 Sass files were formatted with “Prettier - Code formatter” Visual Studio plugin.
 Further linting should be done both for SCSS and PHP code.

+## External Plugins & Scripts
+To comply with the EU’s GDPR, current U.S. state data protection laws, and the upcoming California CCPA law, we are using a notification script called Cookie Consent by Osano.
+This prompts a popup in the lower right corner of the screen, letting users know that the site uses cookies.
+This script is inserted into the head of the site using the Genesis insert scripts pannel in WordPress.